HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 The FaceWorks merely follows the diffusion profile of [dEon 2007] which is approximated by the weighted sum of Gaussians.
 The main idea of [dEon 2007] is that the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is a **separable filter**, and thus the 2D convolution can be replaced by two 1D convolutions.

-However, the approach proposed by \[Penner 2011\] **pre-integrates** the convolution, and it is acceptable to perform a general 2D convolution even by using the exact accurate diffusion profile.
+However, the approach proposed by \[Penner 2011\] **pre-integrates** the convolution, and it is acceptable to perform a general 2D convolution even by using the exact accurate diffusion profile since the efficiency doesn't matter too much for offline precomputing.

 // integrateDiffuseScatteringOnRing
 // Quadrature Method